genesiscommunitysuccess/docs/Type-of-contribution.md

 - Menu changes
 - Change more than one paragraph

+For any more complext changes, please contact mister @John Hendry

 ## Docs structure

 It is important to follow the Docs structure (folders, files, etc.) otherwise you will encounter unexpected errors and be unable to contribute.
 Here is a list of tips before you get started: